DevSinghSachan/shark-rb/lib/deep_belief_network/README.md

 The **DBN** class is a deep belief network: a series of stacked RBMs with a Logistic Regression step at the top.

+#### CDBN

+The **CDBN** class is a deep belief networ with continuous inputs.
+A series of stacked RBMs, with a Linear input RBM at the start.

+	dbn = Shark::RBM::CDBN input: training_data, labels: labels, layer_sizes: [5, 5]

 #### Logistic Regression

 The **Logisitc Regression** class is a classifier with a Softmax behavior.
 Here's how you set it up: